Where's Your Time Going? Stuff vs Living

 The commercial is for Expedia, so it’s obviously encouraging travel.
 I love to travel so much that I even have a small tattoo of an airplane on my wrist!
 I believe that everyone should travel, even if it’s a road trip to a nearby location, or as simple as creating an in-town staycation and experiencing their city from the lens of a traveler.
 Travel gives us the opportunity to leave the comfort of our routines and perspectives to have completely new experiences.

 Yes, of course, we need to have stuff, but it’s the question of quantity that can be difficult to figure out, especially with the influences all around us.
 Who doesn’t want that thing that can do that thing that will make things so much easier and better for us, right?
-There’s no magic formula or carved in stone rule for how to know how much and what’s right for you.
-Only you know the answer.
-(And, no, I’m not a fan of those “if you haven’t worn/used it in x months, get rid of it” so-called rules!)

-I was unpacked and settled in in less than an hour.
+I was unpacked and settled in less than an hour.
 One of the best things I started packing a while ago are a couple sets of those amazing nylon/cardboard drawer organizers that can fold flat because of the zipper along the bottom.
 (From a popular furniture store that also sells meatballs.)
 This was a game-changer because they help me keep everything organized and accessible.
 There were a few things that I didn’t end up using, but that was really driven by the weather.

-It was incredibly satisfying and liberating to have just the right amount of everything.
-I was very aware of how I felt about everything I had with me.
-I felt appreciation every day for what I had and that I wasn’t burdened by having too much.
 This is a feeling that I always carry home with me.
 Yes, I already work on reducing my belongings as a habit, as well as being very mindful of non-consumables that I bring into my house, but returning home after traveling anywhere always gives me that extra dose of resolve to live with less and keep things simple.

-When we live with less stuff, we have more time to LIVE because we spend less time taking care of or stressing about stuff.
 The more stuff you have, the more you have to wash, dust, fold, sort, try on, repair, donate, pack, think about, rearrange, move and so on.
 Personally, that simply doesn’t interest me.
 Of course, we will always have to maintain things, but it is so much faster and easier with less.

 Consider this…